Visma-Business/GraphQLSamples/README.md

-# Visma Business NXT API Samples
+# Business NXT API Samples

-A repository contains samples for using the Visma Business NXT API.
+A repository contains samples for using the Business NXT API.

 User documentation is freely available [here](https://docs.business.visma.net/).